 - A. To protect and enhance it visual and natural environment, Edgewood Borough encourages abundant and carefully designed landscaping, especially the planting of shade trees that will create large canopies at maturity. - B. The Borough also encourages the preservation of permeable surfaces to allow for rainwater to seep into the earth.
 One way to accomplish this is to provide planting strips along our sidewalks when we reconstruct or build new ones.
-Permeable paving is also recommended for sidewalks, driveways, parking lots, and streets where appropriate. - C. Shade Tree Requirements - 1.
-Open Space Trees In areas of any developed lot where there are no buildings, one shade tree shall be provided for every 2,500 square feet of total lot area.
-This shall be in addition to trees required for street tree frontage and parking lots. - 2.
-Street Trees Shade trees shall be provided along all street frontages as follows: - a.
-Street Frontage less than 40 feet 1 tree minimum

-- b.
-Street Frontage of 40 to 59 feet 2 trees minimum - c.
-Street Frontage of 60 feet or more At least 3 trees with a minimum of 1 tree every 30 feet - 3.
-Parking Lot Trees Off street parking areas that provide for three or more vehicles shall provide shade trees.
+Permeable paving is also recommended for sidewalks, driveways, parking lots, and streets where appropriate. - C. Shade tree requirements. - (1) Open space trees.
+In areas of any developed lot where there are no buildings, one shade tree shall be provided for every 2,500 square feet of total lot area.
+This shall be in addition to trees required for street tree frontage and parking lots. - (2) Street trees.
+Shade trees shall be provided along all street frontages as follows: - (a) Street frontage less than 40 feet-1 tree minimum. - (b) Street frontage of 40 to 59 feet-2 trees minimum. - (c) Street frontage of 60 feet or more-at least three trees with a minimum of one tree every 30 feet. - (3) Parking lot trees.
+Off street parking areas that provide for three or more vehicles shall provide shade trees.
 Trees shall be uniformly distributed along the perimeter of parking areas and within the interior (in larger planting areas) in a quantity of one tree for every five parking spaces.
 We want to avoid planting trees in small openings in the pavement but prefer, especially in larger parking lots, groves of trees.
-If trees are planted singularly, they should have 300 sq ft of exposed growing space.
-Ideally, interior tree plantings would be incorporated into rain gardens, vegetated swales, or infiltration areas. - 4.
-For every existing tree removed over six inches DBH for development, two new trees two inches in caliper in size must be planted in the new development. - 5.
-The following are required species for shade trees for parking lots, street trees and other shade tree requirements in this ordinance.
-There are two main categories; Shade Trees where no overhead utilities conflict with tree growth, and Utility Trees where overhead utilities call for shorter trees.
-The Utility Tree section has 2 parts to account for the occasional situation where wires are 25' or higher above ground.
+If trees are planted singularly, they should have 300 square feet of exposed growing space.
+Ideally, interior tree plantings would be incorporated into rain gardens, vegetated swales, or infiltration areas. - (4) For every existing tree removed over 6 inches DBH for development, two new trees 2 inches in caliper in size must be planted in the new development. - (5) The following are required species for shade trees for parking lots, street trees and other shade tree requirements in this Chapter.
+There are two main categories; shade trees where no overhead utilities conflict with tree growth, and utility trees where overhead utilities call for shorter trees.
+The utility tree section has two parts to account for the occasional situation where wires are 25 feet or higher above ground.
 There are many other varieties of trees that might be suitable.
-Do not provide plant material that is listed on the DCNR invasive plant list. - A. SHADE TREES While many trees from the Utility Compatible category below may be used anywhere, Trees in the Shade Tree category should be planted where no overhead utilities exist.
+Do not provide plant material that is listed on the DCNR invasive plant list.

+(a) Shade trees.
+While many trees from the utility compatible category below may be used anywhere, trees in the shade tree category should be planted where no overhead utilities exist.
 Shade trees are the most desirable size of tree for planting, and should be used at all times in the absence of overhead wires.
 All the trees listed below are appropriate recommendations, but species not listed of similar size and form may be considered and approved.

-Aesculus hippocastanum - Horse Chestnut
+Aesculus hippocastanum-Horse Chestnut

-Corylus colurna (tree form) - Turkish Hazel or Turkish Filbert
+Corylus colurna (tree form)-Turkish Hazel or Turkish Filbert

-Ginkgo biloba (any male variety) - Ginkgo (male example is Princeton Sentry)
+Ginkgo biloba (any male variety)-Ginkgo (male example is Princeton Sentry)

-Gleditsia triacanthos (any thornless, seedless, variety) - Honeylocust
+Gleditsia triacanthos (any thornless, seedless, variety)-Honeylocust

-Gymnocladus dioicus (male variety only) - Kentucky Coffeetree
+Gymnocladus dioicus (male variety only)-Kentucky Coffeetree

-Liquidambar styraciflua - Sweetgum
+Liquidambar styraciflua-Sweetgum

-Liriodendron tulipifera - Tulip Tree (open lawn or large parking island)
+Liriodendron tulipifera-Tulip Tree (open lawn or large parking island)

-Nyssa sylvatica - Blackgum
+Nyssa sylvatica-Blackgum

-Platanus x acerifolia 'Bloodgood' - Bloodgood London Planetree
+Platanus x acerifolia "Bloodgood"-Bloodgood London Planetree

-Quercus acutissima - Sawtooth Oak
+Quercus acutissima-Sawtooth Oak

-Quercus alba - White Oak
+Quercus alba-White Oak

-Quercus bicolor - Swamp White Oak
+Quercus bicolor-Swamp White Oak

-Quercus macrocarpa - Bur Oak
+Quercus macrocarpa-Bur Oak

-Quercus palustris - Pin Oak
+Quercus palustris-Pin Oak

-Quercus rubra - Northern Red Oak
+Quercus rubra-Northern Red Oak

-Tilia cordata - Little Leaf Linden
+Tilia cordata-Little Leaf Linden

-Tilia tomentosa - Silver Linden (open space tree)
+Tilia tomentosa-Silver Linden (open space tree)

-Ulmus - Elm (dutch elm disease resistant hybrids)
+Ulmus-Elm (dutch elm disease resistant hybrids)